capsidjs/evex/README.md

 Evex is a pattern to realize the [Flux][] design pattern by means of [DOM Events][].

+Evex is also a tool for building Evex pattern with [capsid.js].

 # Explanation

 In Evex, an event object works as `Action` in Flux pattern.
 Triggering an event on a DOM element corresponds to `dispatch`ing an action in Flux.
 The bubbling mechanism works as `Dispatcher` in Flux.
 The parent node which handles the bubbled events (actions) corresponds to `Store`.
 After handling events (actions), stores change their states and dispatch `update` events back to `View`.
 These steps consists the Flux loop.